Назад към всички

 Example intents

-• "Gateway is flapping, recover safely."
+• "Gateway is flapping, recover safely and open a Delx session."